 The legal time limit for taking legal action is called the statute of limitations, which in Alabama is two years from the date of injury for medical negligence claims.
-There is also the discovery rule, which is an exception to the two-year deadline in cases where the injured person could not have reasonably discovered the injury within two years and allows a person to file within six months of discovering the injury.
+There is also the discovery rule, which is an exception to the two-year deadline in cases where the injured person could not have reasonably discovered the injury within two years and allows a person to file within six months of learning the damage.

-Alabama also has a statute of repose for medical negligence cases, which creates a legal deadline of four years after which an injured person may not file a claim regardless of when they discovered the injury.
+Alabama also has a statute of repose for medical negligence cases, which creates a legal deadline of four years, after which an injured person may not file a claim regardless of when they discovered the injury.

 No. The Alabama statute that governs medical negligence, the Alabama Medical Liability Act (Code of Alabama 6-5-551) requires a medical malpractice complaint to include:

 The following are examples of different ways physicians and other medical professionals have made preventable medical errors and caused serious injury or death to patients: